Economy of Republic of Cuba (1902–1959)

-Between 1902 and 1959, the economy of Cuba was characterized by significant American influence, especially through the dominance of U.S. fruit companies like the United Fruit Company, which controlled large agricultural estates and played a major role in the sugar and fruit export sectors.
+From the time the island of Cuba gained independence to the Cuban Revolution, (between 1902 and 1959), the economy of Cuba was characterized by the significant influence of its large neighbor to the north, the United States (the largest city in the state of Florida -- Miami -- being only about 230 miles from Cuba's capital Havana).
+U.S. fruit companies like the United Fruit Company, which controlled large agricultural estates, were especially dominant and played a major role in the sugar and fruit export sectors.
 The U.S. investment extended to the tourism industry, with American entrepreneurs developing hotels and casinos, particularly in Havana, making tourism a major economic driver.
 This period also saw political instability and the rise of organized crime, which impacted the tourism sector.
 The Cuban Revolution of 1959 led to the nationalization of industries and the cessation of economic ties with the United States, drastically altering Cuba's economic landscape.